The American Express® Gold Card (rates & fees) is a compelling rewards card for those looking to earn points quickly.

 Baggage Loss and Delay Insurance

-Amex Gold Card vs. The Platinum Card® from American Express
+Amex Gold Card vs. American Express Platinum Card®

-If you find yourself at airports frequently, The Platinum Card® from American Express is loaded with perks and benefits for an annual fee of $695 (see rates & fees).
-It’s perfect for road warriors as well as those trekking across the world.
-What it lacks in earning rates it makes up for in benefits.
+If you book flights frequently, the American Express Platinum Card® is loaded with perks and benefits for an annual fee of $895 (see rates and fees).
+It’s perfect for road warriors as well as those flying across the world, and what it lacks in earning rates it makes up for in benefits.

 Here’s a summary of what the Platinum card has to offer:

-• Earn 5X Membership Rewards® Points for flights booked directly with airlines or with American Express Travel on up to $500,000 on these purchases per calendar year (1x thereafter).
+• Earn 5X Membership Rewards points for flights booked directly with airlines or with Amex Travel on up to $500,000 on these purchases per calendar year (1X points thereafter)

-• 5X points on eligible prepaid hotel reservations when booked with American Express Travel
+• 5X points on eligible prepaid hotel reservations when booked with Amex Travel

-• Access to the Fine Hotels and Resort Collection for bookings made through American Express Travel
+• Access to the Fine Hotels + Resorts collection for bookings made through Amex Travel

-• Up to $240 digital entertainment credit, issued in $20 monthly statement credits for eligible purchases on Disney+, The Disney Bundle, ESPN+, Hulu, Peacock, SiriusXM and the New York Times (enrollment required)
+• Up to $300 digital entertainment credit, issued in up to $25 monthly statement credits for eligible purchases (enrollment required)

-• Up to $200 airline incidental fee credits, given in the form of statement credits
+• Up to $200 in airline incidental fee credits, given in the form of statement credits

 • No foreign transaction fees

-Although the higher annual fee on the Platinum card seems a lot more intimidating, you have to consider the additional travel perks that come with it.
+Although the higher annual fee on the Platinum card seems intimidating, you have to consider the additional travel perks that come with it.
 Lounge access alone can be worth its weight in gold, especially when your adventures take you to destinations across the globe.
+The Platinum Card offers more than $3,500 worth of value, making it more than possible to offset its annual fee by double or more.

-If you have trouble choosing, it’s worth noting that it’s possible to hold both cards at the same time.
-Make one your points generator with dining and grocery purchases and the other your ticket to lounges.
-The cards are different enough to get value from both.
+If you’re having trouble choosing, it’s worth noting that it’s possible to hold both cards at the same time.
+Make one your points generator with dining and grocery purchases and the other your ticket to lounges and luxury experiences.
+The cards are differentiated enough in their perks to get value from both.

 Is the Amex Gold Worth the $325 Annual Fee?

-The answer to this question depends on your usage of the card.
+The answer to this question depends on your individual spending habits.

 Do you spend enough at participating restaurants to max out the $120 annual dining credit?
+How about at Dunkin’ and Resy locations?
 Will you also book a minimum stay of two nights with The Hotel Collection every year to max out your $100 experience credit?
 Will you get the full $120 worth of your annual Uber Cash credits?

-If you’re able to redeem all of these credits, you’ll be able to offset the annual.
+If you’re able to redeem all of these credits, you’ll offset the annual fee.

-If you’re newer to points and miles or just haven’t opened a new credit card in a while, you’ll want to consider the Chase 5/24 rule, as it might make more sense to get a Chase card first.
+If you’re new to points and miles or haven’t opened a new credit card in a while, you’ll want to consider Chase’s 5/24 rule, as it might make more sense to get a Chase card first.

 Final Thoughts